husarion/panther_ros/panther_manager/README.md

   - `timeout` [*string*, default: **5.0**]: time in **seconds** to wait for the host to shutdown.
 The built-in computer will turn off after all computers are shutdown or reached timeout.
 Keep in mind that hardware will cut power off after a given time after pressing the power button.
 Refer to the hardware manual for more information.
   - `username` [*string*, default: **None**]: username used to log in to over SSH.

+#### Shutdown Behavior

-For more information regarding shutdown behaviour refer to `ShutdownSingleHost` BT node in the [Actions](#actions) section.
+For more information regarding shutdown behavior refer to `ShutdownSingleHost` BT node in the [Actions](#actions) section.
 Example of shutdown hosts YAML file can be found below.
 ``` yaml
 # My shutdown_hosts.yaml
 hosts: